 I used to be afraid of dogs, until I found the perf one.
 I bet some of you guys know how it feels to find the “right one,” right? 😀

 As I said, I used to be afraid of dogs.
 How afraid?
-To give you a broad picture: Well, I could remember standing frozen somewhere because a dog was trying to sniff me, running around the house nearly doing a roll call of names to ask for help when a pup (yes a pup) attempts to play with me, or crying my heart out when they lick me.
-I know, I know, I’m such a scaredy cat ( or dog).
+To give you a broad picture: Well, I could remember standing frozen somewhere because a dog was sniffing at me… or those times I ran around the house, doing a roll call of names to ask for help after our month-old pup tried to play with me… or that once instance when I cried my heart out after one of our dogs licked me.
+I know, I know, I’m such a scaredy cat (or dog).

 But let me straighten things up: No, I don’t hate dogs, I adore them from afar and I love them from a distance.
 Perhaps those TV programs that show kids being chased by rabid ones caused some kind of trauma or irrational fear (to me).

 But everything changed, in just a snap, like a blink of an eye, after my cutie patootie, apple of my eye, adorable baby Skittles (IG: @Skittlesthepup, in case you’re interested) popped into my life.

 It has been nearly four years now since I took care of her, and no matter how dirty, silly, or naughty she gets, all I feel is love for her… prolly the kind of love your parents give you the first second you arrive into their lives (awwweeee).

 Well, I decided to write about her after I saw a post on Facebook on how service dogs or even untrained dogs could impact someone’s life, particularly on children with disabilities. ( I couldn’t find the post, but I’ll update if I did.)

 This piece is dedicated to my Skittles and to all the pooches in the world!

 Birthdate: November 10, 2012